imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 .. note:: WireGuard will use a default listen port of 51820.
 If you have multiple WireGuard interfaces you will have to specify different udp ports for each interface.

-We also recommend that you set a
+While technically not required; we recommend that you set an Ip address on the WireGuard interface.

 CLI
 ***